 Similarly, it's also important for you to establish regular, healthy communication with your co-workers and direct reports.
 Make time for one-on-ones as well as group meetings to discuss pressure points and ways that each person can chip in to ease the burden.
 This type of open communication is truly a desirable attribute.
 In fact, TalentCulture reports that a 2015 survey by 15Five found that 81 percent of employees would rather work for a company that values transparent communication than one with flashier perks.

-Finally, it's always a good strategy to take advantage of any opportunity to automate processes that serve as regular stressors in IT.
+Finally, it's always a good strategy for sysadmins to take advantage of any opportunity to automate processes that serve as regular stressors in IT.
 After all, tasks such as network monitoring, print management and application deployment can be automated to varying degrees.
 A quick way to decrease your workload is to let your infrastructure work for you while you focus on more pressing matters.

 And there you have it: Automation, well-defined priorities and clear communication can serve as three solid solutions for cutting superfluous stress from an already demanding job.